OnlyF0uR/fu_duty/README.md

 # fu_duty

 Resource for going on/off duty as ambulance, police or another job for FiveM (roleplay) servers.
+Please note that we don't actually use this script anymore after we've moved to a custom framework instead of ESX.

 ## Dependencies
 - [fu_text](https://github.com/jerskisnow/fu_text)